Contents

 The Prado houses an impressive collection of European masterpieces, showcasing the works of Velázquez, Goya, Rembrandt, and Bosch.
 The diverse paintings, sculptures, and decorative arts offer a profound insight into the evolution of European art over the centuries.

-More About Prado Museum
+More about Prado Museum

 Prado Museum’s collection grew since its opening in the 18th century.
 Donations poured in, and the building was unable to accommodate the new works by the end of the 20th century.